SystemIntegration/Android-OCR-Reader/README.md

  - Clone the repository
  - Open it with Android Studio.
  - build gradle file and make app installable into device.
- - Connect real device with Android Studio via USB or as you convinent.
+ - Connect real device with Android Studio via USB or as you convenient.
  - Make sure Device have enable camera.
  - Install latest app using android studio by press "Run app" install button.